Worth the Weight?

 Why Travel Guidebooks are Better than Travel Blogs

-Travel Guidebooks actually need to be helpful to win you over
+✓ Travel guidebooks actually need to be helpful to win you over

 If travel blogs are unhelpful, they can still get tons of readers and make money.

-Being helpful isn’t mandatory for winning these games.
+Being helpful isn’t mandatory to win these games.
 It helps for sure, but more important is strategically playing the algorithms and using psychological techniques to snag your attention.

 Speaking of getting your attention…

-Travel Guidebooks don’t trick you for clicks
+✓ Travel guidebooks don’t trick you for clicks

-Clickbait titles and listicles are terrible.
+Clickbait headlines are terrible.

 I despise these practices… But I take part in them too.

-They’re not vying to get the attention of readers, but to keep their attention, so their priority is quality content over seductive headlines.
+They’re not vying to get our attention, but to keep it, so their priority is quality content over seductive headlines.

-Travel Guidebooks are easier to read
+✓ Travel guidebooks are easier to read

-On the other hand, travel guidebooks are professionally edited to ensure they are concise, clear, and easy to read.
+Conversely, travel guidebooks are professionally edited to ensure they are concise, clear, and easy to read.

-Travel Guidebooks provide you with researched facts
+✓ Travel guidebooks provide you with researched facts

 Guidebook writers do the hard, unglamorous, and un-Insta-worthy work of researching the history, cultural facts, and practical information about the places they write about.

-It’s not worth their time to do any more than that.
-They can’t beat more academic sites in the search rankings, and even if they could that traffic isn’t easily monetizable anyways.
+It’s not worth bloggers’ time to do any more than that.
+They can’t beat more academic sites in the search rankings and even if they could that traffic isn’t easily monetized.

-Travel Guidebooks don’t require batteries or WiFi
+✓ Travel guidebooks don’t require batteries or WiFi

 You don’t need an explanation of why this is a good thing.

-Travel Guidebooks aren’t distracting
+✓ Travel guidebooks aren’t distracting

 They also don’t require you go online to read them, so you’re at no risk of falling down any internet wormholes.

 ✓ Travel guidebooks aren’t trying to suck more money out of you